JJB8223/ShakeAndPour/docs/DesignDoc.md

 ![Replace with your ViewModel Tier class diagram 1, etc.](model-placeholder.png)

 ### Model Tier
-The Model Tier is which is represented by our Product Class.
-This product is used in the ProductFileDAO class, which finally interacts with the project’s storage.
+The Model tier is represented by our Kit, Product, ShoppingCart, ShoppingCartKit, and User classes.
+These represent data given by the ViewModel tier.
+These classes create Java objects that are then stored by their corresponding FileDAO classes that then store the data in JSON files.

-> _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
+> _**[Sprint 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._